 Only expenditures that relate to business will be an allowable deduction.

-Generally speaking, item or service that is purchased in a course of carrying out business activities is deductible – meaning that item or service purchased for private use or is a substantial asset will not be deductible.
+General Overview of Expense Claims: Generally speaking, an item or service that is purchased in a course of carrying out business activities is deductible – meaning that an item or service purchased for private use or is a substantial asset will not be deductible.
 However, when expenses are not completely for business use, you can claim an appropriate portion of the expense.

 Expenditure from deriving salary or wages is not deductible as it has not incurred for business purposes.